 Your instructor will collect your final portfolio during the last two weeks of class.
 During finals week your instructor will set up a conference with you to return your portfolio and discuss its evaluation and your final evaluation for the course.

 WHAT GOES IN THE PORTFOLIO?

-Your final portfolio will consist of five items: two out of the three essays completed in the course, a Multimodal Rhetoric assignment, an Annotated Bibliography, and your Reflective Statement.
+Your final portfolio will likely consist of 4-5 items, including: two major writing projects completed in the course, a cumulative Annotated Bibliography, and your Reflective Statement.